near/docs/docs/bos/queryapi/context.md

 #### Examples

-Some screenshots of autocomplete and strong typing in action:
+Here are some screenshots that demonstrate autocomplete on methods, strong typing, and field names:

 ![auto complete](/docs/queryapi/autocomp1.jpg)